 Another thing worth noticing is the fact that AUC on the train set is almost 1 in every model.
 These values are worrying because this means that the models are highly over-fitted, and that generalization problems can be present.
 The XGBoost model has some built-in parameters that can be used as regularization strategies, like the maximum tree depth of a single tree trained and a number of iterations.
 In search of a less over-fitted model, I have tweaked these parameters in cross-validation.
 However, although in some cases I was able to make the model overfit less, the performance in 2-fold cross-validation was still the best with highly over-fitted models.

-I have also created a table 4 containing similar information, but this time for the Logistic Regression model.
+Tab.4 contains similar information as the previous one, but this time for the Logistic Regression model.
 The main finding is that even the best LR model (containing product categories and basic features) is worse than the worst XGBoost model (0.586 vs. 0.625, respectively).
-This means that linear modeling is in general very poorly suited for this prediction task.
+This means that linear modelling is in general very poorly suited for this prediction task.

 Table 4.
 AUC values for Logistic Regression model